 The department "Digital Energy" of the Fraunhofer Institute for Applied Information Technology FIT works in "MEDIT" mainly on the development of a co-simulation environment as well as on the identification, development and validation of methods for the detection of IT attacks in future power grids.

-To this end, suitable models are being developed for the realistic representation of future information flows among energy network actors in order to be able to realistically map the consequences of IT attacks on the energy supply.
-Thus an Intrusion Detection System (IDS) can be developed, which enables detailed conclusions about coordinated attacks by correlation and evaluation of the process data of the energy system.
+Suitable models are being developed for the realistic representation of future information flows among energy grid actors in order to be able to realistically map the consequences of IT attacks on the energy supply.
+Thus an Intrusion Detection System (IDS) will be developed, which enables detailed conclusions about coordinated attacks by correlation and evaluation of the process data of the energy system.